DanOvando/sraplus/README.md

 mortality rates and stock status (see full report for details on how this is accomplished).
-Note that the FMI and SAR values year are entirely fictional and any resemblance to any real fishery is purely coincidental\!
+Note that the FMI and SAR values year are entirely fictional and any resemblance to any real fishery is purely coincidental!

 You’ll notice that we now add a few more options to format\_driors.
 We’ll manually set priors on initial depletion, with a prior of initial biomass equal to carrying capacity (`initial_state = 1`), with a standard deviation of 0.2.
 We’ll explicitly tell the model not to use catch heuristics (though you don’t always need to specify this, FALSE is the default).
 We’ll then pass the `driors` a swept area ratio of 2 (`sar = 2`), and a named vector of FMI scores (where FMI scores range from 0 to 1).
 Note that FMI scores should be obtained through the formal FMI survey process and not made up on the spot.
 W

 ``` r
 fmi_sar_driors <- format_driors(
   taxa = example_taxa,
   catch = cod$catch,